Taking your baby home

 How do I take my baby home?

-If there is no post-mortem you can take your baby from the hospital ward or from the hospital mortuary.
+If there is no post-mortem, you may be able to take your baby from the hospital ward or from the hospital mortuary.
 Your baby can be transported in your own car.
-You may wish to carry your baby in your arms, use a Moses basket or a casket obtained from a funeral director or one that you have made yourself.
+You may wish to carry your baby in your arms, use a Moses basket or a casket from a funeral director or one that you have made yourself.

-You may wish to use the services of a funeral director to bring your baby home but there may be a charge for this service.
+You may want to use a funeral director to bring your baby home.
+There may be a charge for this service.

 Making a memory box

-You may want to take photos of the baby or take handprints or footprints.
-Your midwife can help with this.
+You may want to take photos of your baby or take handprints or footprints.
+You may also want to take clay imprints of your baby’s hands or feet.
+This is something the midwives caring for you can help with if you would like them to.
 You may want to keep any clothes your baby wore or blankets or toys that were with them.

-Some hospitals are able to store these keepsakes for you if you aren’t ready to take them home yourself.
-Or you could put them in a sealed envelope or box, which you can open when you’re ready.
+Some hospitals can store these for you, if you aren’t ready to take them home yourself.
+Or you could put them in a sealed envelope or box, to open when you’re ready.

 If a twin or triplet has died, you could take a photograph of your babies together.
 One day you might want to show a surviving child their twin or sibling.